cincanproject/tools/stable/zsteg/README.md

-# detect stegano-hidden data in PNG & BMP
+# detect stegano-hidden data in PNG and BMP

 ## Input